sdesabbata/granolarr/docs/practicals/bookdown/104_P_Introduction.md

 In simple terms, nowadays, programming in R mostly focuses on devising a series of instructions to execute a task -- most commonly, loading and analysing a dataset.

-As such, R can be used to program creating sequences of **instructions** involving **variables** -- which are named entities that can store values.
-That will be the main topic of the first and second weeks.
-Instructions can include control flow structures, such as decision points (*if/else*) and loops, which will be the topic of the third lecture and practical session.
-Instructions can also be grouped in **functions**, which we will see in the fourth lecture and practical session.
+As such, R can be used to program by creating sequences of **instructions** involving **variables** -- which are named entities that can store values.
+That will be the main topic of this practical session.
+Instructions can include control flow structures, such as decision points (*if/else*) and loops, which will be the topic of the next practical session.
+Instructions can also be grouped in **functions**, which we will also see in the next practical session.

 R is **interpreted**, not compiled.
 Which means that an R interpreter (if you are using R Studio, the R interpreter is simply hidden in the backend and R Studio is the frontend that allows you to interact with the interpreter) receives an instruction you write in R, interprets and executes them.
-Other programming languages require their code to be compiled in an executable in order to be executed on a computer.
+Other programming languages require their code to be compiled in an executable to be executed on a computer.

 ### Using RStudio